By: Mary Ellen Moore on June 25th, 2021

 Teaching Reading in a Virtual Classroom

-Learning to Read Is Not a Natural Process
+Learning to Read - Even in a Virtual Classroom - Is Not a Natural Process

 It takes work and practice!
 Children have to have phonemic awareness (hearing individual sounds in words), the ability to understand the alphabetic principle (knowing that letters represent sounds), systematically taught phonics, opportunities to build fluency, and practice in mastering comprehension techniques.
 If all of these critical skills and abilities are obtained in the correct environment, students will learn to read!